What is a Delaware registered agent?

 How to change your Delaware registered agent

-If you need to change your registered agent in Delaware, you must file a Delaware Certificate of Change of Registered Agent/Office.
-You’ll need:
+If you need to change your Delaware registered agent, you must file a Certificate of Change for your registered agent.
+You'll need:

 • A statement confirming the change has been authorized by the board or governing body

-Registered agents will often offer to cover this change of agent fee for you for switching to their service.
+Registered agents will often offer to cover this change of agent fee for you when you switch to their service.

 Consequences of operating without a Delaware registered agent